Macular Degeneration (AMD)

 Treatments

-If you have Wet Macular Degeneration, Dr. Makkouk and Austin Eye Center will review all treatment options at length with you, and will recommend the best option for you.
-Oftentimes, the best treatment option for Wet Macular Degeneration is an injection into the eye of a medication designed to stop blood vessels from growing into the eye.
+If you have wet macular degeneration, Dr. Makkouk and the Austin Eye Center team will review all treatment options with you and recommend the best path forward.
+Often, the most effective treatment is an eye injection that stops abnormal blood vessels from growing.

-Dr. Makkouk also participates in clinical trials for Wet Macular Degeneration, and is the Principal Investigator in several of these trials.
-If injection treatment isn’t the best option for your condition, Dr. Makkouk will take the time to discuss other options to help save your vision.
+Dr. Makkouk also participates in wet AMD clinical trials and serves as Principal Investigator on several.
+If injections aren’t the right fit for your condition, he’ll discuss other options to help protect your vision.

 WHAT WE OFFER